 Method 2 sets out the estimation of emissions from a facility producing both a metal and coke.
-It specifies that emissions should be estimated using a carbon mass balance approach for the facility as a whole.
-Method 1 utilises carbon content factors listed in Table 33.3.
+It specifies that emissions should be estimated using a carbon mass balance approach for the facility as a whole and emissions are to be reported as process (IPPU) emissions.
+Method 2 utilises carbon content factors listed in Table 33.3.
 These carbon content factors are derived directly from the carbon dioxide emission factors listed in Volume 2, Chapter 1, Table 1.3 of the 2006 IPCC Guidelines.

 The carbon mass balance approach requires fuels to be estimated based on quantities of fuels delivered rather than consumed.
+Stock figures should be used to convert "delivered" figures to "consumption" figures as explained further in the formulas provided.